NotebookLM Can't Read Your Scanned PDF? Here's the Fix (2026)

 Fix 2 - Read the scanned PDF in the browser instead

 If you keep running into image-only files, it's often faster to skip the upload-and-convert loop entirely and read the PDF where it already is.
-Sidenote is a browser reading assistant (Chrome, Edge, Firefox and Opera) that OCRs scanned and photographed PDFs automatically, then lets you summarise and question them — no separate OCR tool, no re-upload.
+Sidenote is a browser reading assistant (Chrome, Edge and Firefox) that OCRs scanned and photographed PDFs automatically, then lets you summarise and question them - no separate OCR tool, no re-upload.

 Two things make it a natural fit for the exact problem NotebookLM has here: